The Fujiki class and positive degree maps: Gromov Partial Order

-In a lecture he gave at the Graduate Center CUNY in the spring of 1978, Gromov had introduced a notion of ``domination'' between smooth manifolds as follows \cite{tol-pc, carltol}: \begin{itemize} \item[{}] Let $X, Y$ be closed smooth $n-$manifolds.
+In a lecture he gave at the Graduate Center CUNY in the spring of 1978, Gromov had introduced a notion of ``domination'' between smooth manifolds as follows \cite{tol-pc, carltol}: \begin{itemize} \item[{}] Let $X, Y$ be closed smooth $n$-manifolds.
 We say that $X \geq Y$ if there is a smooth map of positive degree from $X$ to $Y$. \end{itemize}

-Gromov's question was in the context of real hyperbolic manifolds.
+Gromov introduced this notion in the context of real hyperbolic manifolds.
 It is not clear a priori whether ``$\geq$'' is in fact a partial order or not.
 We transfer this question to the context of projective and K{\"a}hler manifolds and holomorphic maps between them.
 We rephrase this as follows:

 \begin{qn} Let $X, Y$ be compact projective (respectively, K{\"a}hler) manifolds of complex dimension $n$.
 We say that $X \geq Y$ if there is a holomorphic map of positive degree from $X$ to $Y$.
 We say that $X \geq_1 Y$ if there is a holomorphic map of degree one from $X$ to $Y$. \\ 1) If $X\geq Y$ and $Y\geq X$, are $X$ and $Y$ biholomorphic\,?\\ 2) If $X\geq_1 Y$ and $Y\geq_1 X$, are $X$ and $Y$ biholomorphic\,? \end{qn}